aj-kivimaki/jpx/README.md

 - Table: `gigs`

-**Authentication:** Supabase Magic Links (passwordless)
+**Authentication:** Google OAuth via Supabase

-- Only the artist has an account; signups are disabled
+- Account access: Only the artist can log in; signups are disabled.

 - Login flow:
-  1. Enter email on `/login`
+  1. Click the Google icon on `/login`.
-  2. Click the magic link sent via email
+  2. Authenticate with Google credentials.
-  3. Access the admin panel (protected routes)
+  3. Redirected to `/` with access to the protected admin panel.

 > This setup keeps the admin panel **simple, secure, and low-maintenance**.